google/WebFundamentals/src/content/en/updates/2017/12/device-memory.md

 you want (e.g. [page load
 times](https://support.google.com/analytics/answer/1205784), [goal completion
-rate](https://support.google.com/analytics/answer/1012040), etc.) by device memory, to see if there are any correlations.
+rate](https://support.google.com/analytics/answer/1012040), etc.) by device memory to see if there are any correlations.

 Since device memory is a custom dimension rather than a built-in dimension, you won't see it in any of the standard reports.
 To access this data you'll have to